Pagoo

-Pagoo is an illustrated children's book by Holling C. Holling that was published in 1957.
+Pagoo is a 1957 illustrated children's book by Holling C. Holling.

 The book tells the story of a hermit crab who is guided by instinct presented in the form of a voice called "Old Pal".
 In the process it presents a study of tide pool life.
+Pagoo faces various challenges, including growing out of his first shell and having to find a new one, and a predatory octopus.

 Like most of Holling's works, it is lushly illustrated, containing many full-page color paintings.
 Pages with text in them are also generously illustrated, with black-and-white pen-and-ink drawings in the margins, many with explanatory captions.
 It was the last of two dozen books that Holling published over a three-decade career.